rocchinaRomano/REPLACING-ALL-IMAGES-IN-PDF-FILES/README.txt

 Here is the code to replace images in PDF, in Java.
 It will replace all the images in pdf file with a red image.
+The SOURCE CODE is in

+	-> "sostituisciImmaginiPDF/sostituisciImmaginiPDF/src/sostituisciimmaginipdf"

+folder.

 NOTE: The iText for Java library was used for reading,
 	writing and editing a PDF file.

 ___________________________________________________________

 Italian Version